 Personal trainer, Teresa Robinson, A.C.E. will be leading two classes, Core and Balance and Maintaining your Strength that will allow members to increase balance and strength through various strength maintaining/training exercises.
-She will be providing modifications for each individual based on their assessments.
+She will be providing modifications for each individual based on their personal goals.

-Current Tai Chi instructor, Kristin Dietsche, will continue offering Tai Chi Flow classes based on the teaching of the Health Institute for Tai Chi for Arthritis and Fall Prevention.
+Current Tai Chi instructor, Kristin Dietsche, will continue offering Tai Chi Flow I and II classes based on the teaching of the Health Institute for Tai Chi for Arthritis and Fall Prevention.
 The Harvard Medical School has named Tai Chi the best exercise for improving balance.

-Another component offered by our Mindful Maintenance Exercise program will be Restorative Chair Yoga, led by Joan Riemar and Diane Faul.
+Another component offered by our Mindful Maintenance Exercise program will be Restorative/Yin Chair Yoga, led by Joan Riemar and Lynn Montag.
 Joan has developed “Long Life Yoga” programs for seniors and currently teaches Senior Chair Yoga at Mercy Anderson Health Plex.
 She has been involved with the Cincinnati Creative Aging organization for ten years.
-Diane has been practicing yoga for 45 years and has continued her studies throughout those years.
-Her mentor has been and remains Lilias Folan since the 1970’s.
+Lynn is certified in Yin Yoga and has 19 years as a fitness instructor with 10 years leading Silver Sneakers Cardio classes.
 Yoga can help slow down the effects of the aging process by maintaining muscle softness and flexibility, keeping the mind alert and awake, encouraging relaxation and strengthening muscles and joints.

-To keep with the philosophy of mindfulness, Meditation will initially be offered once a week.
+To keep with the philosophy of mindfulness, Meditation is offered on Mondays and Fridays led by Activity Coordinator, Nicole Christ.
 An eight week study conducted by Harvard researchers at Massachusetts General Hospital (MGH) determined that meditation literally increased gray-matter density in the hippocampus.
 This area of the brain is known to be important for learning and memory, and in structures that provide self-awareness and introspection.
 By increasing our members’ self-awareness, it will empower them to examine and maintain attention during mobility.

 We will be continuing to offer our Laughtercise class that is led by our volunteer member and president, Delores Tate.
 This class focuses on principles designed by the Rheumatoid Arthritis Foundation and is well attended.
 Members leave laughing which allows them to feel relaxed and wanting to come back.